Skip to main content

 Glossary of Visa Terms

 If you're in the process of obtaining a visa, you should become familiar with the terminology.
-Terms used in the visa process have specific meanings, often distinct from their meanings in everyday language.

 Admission: Customs and Border Protection (CBP) officers with the Dept. of Homeland Security (DHS) authorize entry, or admission, into the U.S. CBP officers determine whether you can be admitted into the country and for how long, based on your visa and other factors.
 Visit the CBP's Admission into United States page for more details about admission.

 Advisory Opinion: This is an opinion from the Office of Visa Services in the U.S. Dept. of State that answers a question by an embassy or consulate about the interpretation of immigration law or the legal basis of a visa refusal.
+Immigration Judge refers to these opinions in an Immigration Court in making decisions.
+An Advisory Opinion can also be obtained to determine if a J1 visa holder is subject to the two-year residency rule.

 Agent: An individual who receives all visa-related correspondence and pays the application processing fee.
 The agent may be anyone the applicant chooses, as well as the applicant himself or herself.

-Appointment Package: Correspondence, forms and related documents informing the applicant of the immigrant visa interview date.
+Appointment Package: Correspondence, forms, and related documents informing the applicant of the immigrant visa interview date.
 This includes forms that must be completed before the interview and preparation instructions.

 Beneficiary: The individual named in a visa or adjustment-of-status petition from the USCIS (the applicant).

-Case Number: A number with three letters and ten numeral digits given by the National Visa Center (NVC) to each immigrant petition case.
+Case Number: A number with three letters and ten numeral digits given by the Department of State's National Visa Center (NVC) to each immigrant petition case.
 The three letters represent the overseas consulate or embassy responsible for processing the visa (for example, KGN stands for Kingston, Jamaica).
 The digits represent the date the case was created.
 The case number is different than the USCIS receipt number.

 Certificate of Naturalization: DHS-issued document proving that an individual became a U.S. citizen (was naturalized) after immigrating to the U.S.